-But when it comes to the genuinely confident, their journey in life is one of satisfaction, and – yes – better pay.
+When it comes to the genuinely confident, their journey is one of satisfaction and – yes – better pay.
 That’s according to Dr. Travis Bradberry, co-author of “Emotional Intelligence 2.0.”
 He says genuinely confident people earn more and are promoted more quickly.
-Part of their success comes from their ability to look within for the inspiration they need in order to achieve.
-They have an uncanny ability to summon pleasure and satisfaction from their own accomplishments rather than basing it on what other people think of them.
+Part of their success comes from their ability to look within for inspiration.
+They have an uncanny ability to summon pleasure and satisfaction from their own accomplishments rather than from what other people think of them.

-They also don’t mask their insecurities by trying to be something they’re not.
-They go through life with the belief that being one’s self is more effective than trying to prove they’re important.
+Confident people don’t mask their insecurities by trying to be something they’re not.
+They believe that being one’s self is more effective than trying to prove they’re important.

-If you feel true confidence is out of reach, you might start by peeling back your layers to get to the person you really are, rather than the person you think you should be.
-You are a combination of the people and influences that have contributed to shaping you since the day you were born – some good, some stifling.
-But underneath, your true self is waiting to be discovered.
-When you find and acknowledge your true self, and allow it to guide you, you will emerge genuinely confident and ready to take on your life’s challenges and grow by helping others do the same.
+If you feel true confidence is out of reach, start peeling back your layers to get to the person you really are, rather than the person you think you should be.
+You are a combination of the people and influences that have shaped you since the day you were born.
+Your true self is waiting to be discovered.
+When you find and acknowledge your true self, and allow that part of you to guide your life, you will emerge genuinely confident and ready to take on any challenge.
+And, you’ll grow by helping others take on challenges and succeed.